JudyZnr/HCI-Project4-master/README.md

 The working copy of the health concierge app dashboard can be viewed here: https://d2awussa5so553.cloudfront.net/ which serves as an interface for the Google Assistant interactions for the dashboard, telemedicine services, and the pharmaceutical delivery.

+A demo Youtube link can be found here: https://youtu.be/_UkySqaI5l4

 Thank you,

 Daniel Hwang, Judy Zhang, Ride Bu